+Mount Nokogiri (鋸山)

 Mount Nokogiri is a mountain located southwest part of Chiba Prefecture.

-"Nokogiri" means "saw".
-Surely the shape of the peaks looks like the tooth of a saw.
+Surely, the shape of the peaks looks like the tooth of a saw.

 We can go up to one of the peaks by ropeway from the northern foot, and we can see Tokyo Bay, Miura peninsula and Yokohama city.